zkat/talks/x/outline.md

 The package manager for javascript!

 If you have ever used node, it's the CLI tool included with your installation.
-It is used to install dependencies when developing new JavaScript libraries and applications.
+It is used to install dependencies when developing JavaScript libraries and applications.

 Did you know there's 200k+ modules now? https://twitter.com/seldo/status/660200314562195456

+npm is the biggest language-specific package manager in the world.

 ### What is npm, Inc?